Dahui Zonggao

 Dahui introduced the practice of kan huatou, or "inspecting the critical phrase," of a kōan story.
-This method was called the "Chan of gongan (kōan) introspection" (Kanhua Chan).
+This method was called the "Chan of gongan (kōan) introspection" (看話禪 Kanhua Chan).

-Dahui was a vigorous critic of what he called the "heretical Chan of silent illumination" (mozhao xie Chan) of the Caodong school (Wade–Giles: Ts'ao-tung; Japanese: Sōtō).
+Dahui was a vigorous critic of what he called the "heretical Chan of silent illumination" (默照邪禪 Mozhao Xie Chan) of the Caodong school (Wade–Giles: Ts'ao-tung; Japanese: Sōtō).

 Biography

 Early years

-Dahui was born in Xuancheng, Anhui, to the Xi family.
+Dahui was born in Xuancheng, Anhui, to the Xi (奚) family.
 He left home at sixteen and became a Buddhist monk at seventeen.
 His initiatory name was Zong Gao.
 Following the tradition of the day, he wandered from Chan community to community, seeking instruction.
 He studied under a Caodong master and mastered the essentials of the Five Ranks in two years.
-He studied all the records of the Five Houses of Chan, being particularly drawn to the words of Yunmen Wenyan (Wade–Giles: Yün-men Wên-yen Japanese: Ummon Bun’en), 864-949, founder of one of the "Five Houses" of Chan.
-He sought out instruction on the sayings of the old masters collected and commented on by Xuedou Chongxian (Wade–Giles: Hsüeh-tou Ch’ung-hsien; Japanese: Setchō Jūken) which became the basis for the koan collection, the Blue Cliff Record.
+He studied all the records of the Five Houses of Chan, being particularly drawn to the words of Yunmen Wenyan (雲門文偃 Wade–Giles: Yün-men Wên-yen Japanese: Ummon Bun’en), 864–949, founder of one of the "Five Houses" of Chan.
+He sought out instruction on the sayings of the old masters collected and commented on by Xuedou Chongxian (雪竇重顯Wade–Giles: Hsüeh-tou Ch’ung-hsien; Japanese: Setchō Jūken) which became the basis for the koan collection, the Blue Cliff Record.